launchbynttdata/common-platform-documentation/platform/development-environments/local/mac/README.md

 If you do not wish to utilize the launch containers.
 Please follow the guides in Section [4.4.
 Builder Tools](#44-builder-tools) to install all the tools you may need to build on your platform.

 ### 4.4 Getting started with environment
-You can utilize ou Capability Matrix to get started with your development environment to deploy our accelerators.
+You can utilize our Capability Matrix to get started with your development environment to deploy our accelerators.
 - [Launch CAF Capability Matrix](./../../../common-automation-framework/README.md)

 ## 5. **Builder Tools**